Easily and effectively comply with the SEC 606 order routing disclosure regulations.

 The S3 Solution

-Since the release of this disclosure, S3 has been proactively developing automated 606 reporting solutions.
+S3 is the leading provider of automated 606 reporting solutions.
 Our team of industry experts actively monitors and communicates with the SEC to ensure that these reports are in compliance.

 S3 Product Features